ruemisa/conquest-app/README.md

   NOTE LOG UPDATES:

-  (10-6-2018): GOOGLE API HATES ME.
-It told me that I already exceed my quota for the day.
-Also tried to place geolocation setter inside the class component but no luck.
-Map stays blank.
-Also, cant test the asynchronous updating of the map upon adding mark because of Google API.
+  (10-7-2018): GOOGLE API STILL HATES ME.
+Removed 2 lifecycle hooks that I recently added because it was interferring with API call for markers.
+Need to find a better solution.
+Still trapped for now.

-  Added a delete button for the InfoWindow.
-Should work the same way as last time I added a delete functionality on the app.
-Will test more tomorrow.
+  Might also consider use MapBox instead of Google.
+Still finding a way to implement this cleanly.

 #### Author ####